 Wood

-If you’re looking for a designer prescription or blue light glasses, then the choices in frame materials could be endless.
-However, going for something as new and exotic as wooden frames will help you look unique and make a bold fashion statement.
+If you’re looking for designer glasses, then the options could be endless.
+However, going for something as new and exotic as wooden frames will help you look unique.
+Carved from natural and raw wood, these glasses boast minimalism and simplicity.
+The wood effect offers a raw or unfinished look that’s stylish and classy.

 Pros- Environment friendly